What is a General Partnership?

 - Easy creation: Since this type of entity is established by default without filing any paperwork, you can get your business up and running right away without worrying about completing the correct forms and paying fees to your state.
 However, each state has different requirements for licenses, permits, and registration of fictitious names with which the partnership will need to comply.

-- Financial ease: Like sole proprietorships, profits and losses flow directly through the business to the personal finances of each partner.
+- Financial ease: Like sole proprietorships, profits and losses flow directly through the business to the personal finances of each general partner.
 The division of the profits and losses can be different, but there is no obligation to establish each partner as an employee of the company.

 - Flexibility: Partnerships are incredibly flexible and lend themselves to a variety of options in regards to partner responsibilities, voting rights, and profit-sharing.